mussol/100-days-of-code/log.md

 ### Day 41: March 01, 2017

 Started with the course-end exercises from the Udemy JS course.
 I never imagined it would be difficult to apply the latest concepts into actual code (I was building a simple slideshow), but I was wrong!
 Got stuck with a couple things but I'm actually glad about that and the fact that with practice I'll get better and better.
 Feeling positive.

+### Day 42: March 14, 2017

+So after several days of no actual coding (only reading) I'm jumping back in.
+Joined a javascript mini bootcamp organised by LambdaSchool for that.
+First day today, was pretty basic but a warming up for me at this point nonetheless.

+### Day 43: March 15, 2017

+Day 2 of the JS mini bootcamp.
+For loops, arrays...
+I'd also done it all, but they did go over git/github as well, which was useful.
+Practiced some more.